iakivpekarskyi/crawler/README.md

     - Titles with five or fewer words, ordered by points.
 - Stores and retrieves entries from local storage.
 - Tracks filter usage data with timestamps.
+- Database was added (Firebase) -  I had very little clue how to do it, so used Google.
+The only thing that I wanted to show that I am able to learn fast and implement some challenging task and also wanted to be transparent about.

 ## Setup and Installation